fivepixels/poster/README.md

 ## Stacks in this repo

-I use NodeJS, Express, MongoDB and ES6
+I use NodeJS, Express, and MongoDB.

 ## How to Contribute